yiranyyu/Cpp-Primer-note/Note/Generic Algorithms.md

 10. Output iterator.
 Like input iterators, output iterators may be used only for single-pass algorithms.
 11. Container-Specific Algorithms
 + Unlike the other containers, list and forward_list define several algorithms as members.
 In particular, the list types define their own versions of sort, merge, remove, reverse, and unique.
-+ A list can “swap” its elements by changing the links among it’s elements rather than swapping the value of those elements.
++ A list can “swap” its elements by changing the links among it's elements rather than swapping the value of those elements.
 As a result, the list-specific versions of these algorithms can achieve much better performance than the corresponding generic versions.
 + The list member versions should be used in preference to the generic algorithms for lists and forward_lists
 + list versions of algorithms change the underlying container.
 + For example, the list version of remove removes the indicated elements.
 The list version of unique removes the second and subsequent duplicate elements.